Reality show comparisons in Trump announcement inescapable

-NEW YORK (AP) — President Donald Trump’s past life as a television showman provided an irresistible comparison for the media covering his nomination of Neil Gorsuch to the U.S. Supreme Court.
+NEW YORK (AP) — President Trump’s past life as a television showman proved a comparison irresistible covering his nomination of Neil Gorsuch to the U.S. Supreme Court.

-Trump’s announcement from the White House on Tuesday had a prime-time slot with broadcast and cable news networks all on hand, genuine suspense over the choice and, finally, the big reveal when Gorsuch and his wife, Louise, emerged from a doorway at the host’s — make that the president’s — request.
+Trump’s announcement from the White House on Tuesday had a prime-time slot with broadcast and cable news networks all on hand, genuine suspense over the choice and, finally, the big reveal when Gorsuch and his wife Marie Louise emerged from a doorway at the host’s — make that the president’s — request.

 “Was that a surprise?”
 Trump asked audience members and television viewers.

-Supreme Court nominations are usually not prime-time affairs and usually not surprises; a president’s selection typically leaks to the news media before the two people make it to the podium.
-Throughout Tuesday, however, anticipation built, with reporters primarily speculating it would be one of two men, Colorado’s Gorsuch and Pennsylvania Judge Thomas Hardiman.
+Supreme Court nominees are usually not prime-time affairs and usually not surprises; a president’s selection typically leaks to the news media before the two people make it to the podium.
+Throughout Tuesday, however, anticipation built with reporters primarily speculating it would be one of two men, Colorado’s Gorsuch and Pennsylvania Judge Thomas Hardiman.

 CNN’s Jim Acosta hyped the event as “reality television meets the Potomac.”
 CNN took a chance moments before the announcement, correctly predicting Gorsuch.